Skip to main content

 What Is AWS D1.3 and Who Needs This Qualification?

-AWS D1.3, Structural Welding Code — Sheet Steel, covers the welding of sheet steel structural members with a base metal thickness of 3/16 inch or less at the point of welding.
+AWS D1.3, Structural Welding Code — Sheet Steel, covers the welding of sheet steel structural members with a base metal thickness of 3/16 inch or less at the point of welding, plus hollow structural sections (HSS) with wall thickness less than 1/8 inch.
 It is a separate and distinct code from AWS D1.1, which covers thicker structural steel.
 The thickness dividing line is 3/16 inch — above that, D1.1 governs.

 Any welder performing production welds on light gauge structural applications must hold a D1.3 qualification when the project specification requires it.
 This includes: